Asymmetric Encryption or Digital Signature: Which One Do You Need?

 Data Protection:

-• Asymmetric Encryption: This is advantageous for securing data during transmission as only the recipient who has the key to decode the code can access the message.
+• Asymmetric Encryption: This is advantageous for securing data during transmission as only the recipient with the key to decode the code can access the message.

 • Digital Signature: This helps to keep the data accurate and provides the recipient with the ability to prove that the message they received is genuine, the sender cannot also deny having sent the message.